 The solution?
 To wash your hands using less water.

 There are several methods you can use to reduce water use when washing hands.
-Here’s an overview of them, including instructions for making emergency sinks which use less water.
+Here’s an overview of them, including instructions for making emergency sinks that use less water.

 Method 1: Hand Sanitizer